ptrml/polynotice/README.md

 ```
 <br><br><br>
 ## Customization
-Edit <b>assets/js/polynotice/components/dropdown.vue</b> for a custom look and feel.
+Edit Vue components in <b>assets/js/polynotice/components</b> for a custom look and feel.
 Don't forget to gulp!

 <br>